How do I get started?

 You and / or your child will participate in a comprehensive evaluation which will determine the best services for your family.
 At PMHC, we believe that the family is an integral part of the treatment planning process!!

 After the CAA, which usually encompasses several sessions with both a child psychologist and psychiatrist, we will develop an intervention plan for your diagnosed child.
 We will ask you to participate in a feedback and treatment planning session.
-This plan may include not only treatment for your child at our center, but also supportive outpatient therapy and programming for family members, support in your home or in school, and referrals to specialist physicians and Occupational and Speech Therapy, as required.
+This plan may include treatment services for your child at our center, as well as supportive outpatient therapy and programming for family members.
+Our services also include support in your home or in school, and referrals to specialist physicians and allied therapies such as Occupational and Speech Therapy.

-Services are tailored to each client’s needs and are available for individuals, children ages one to 21, and adults and their families.
+Services are tailored to each client’s needs and are available for individuals, children ages one to 21, as well as adults and their families.
 The CAA generates a detailed developmental profile and intervention plan for each child and family.
 Group, parent/sibling and family therapies can provide support and networking and socialization opportunities, and community outreach programs provide training, guidance and education.

 What is a Comprehensive Biopsychosocial Evaluation?